China’s Lighting Market

 |94056000||Illuminated signs, illuminated name plates and the like||10|

-|94059100||Parts, of glass||20|
+|94059100||Parts, of glass||8|

-|94059200||Parts, of plastics||20|
+|94059200||Parts, of plastics||8|

-Source: Customs Import and Export Tariff of the People’s Republic of China 2018; Table of Adjusted MFN Rates on Imported Daily Consumer Goods published by the Ministry of Finance in 2018
+Source: Customs Import and Export Tariff of the People’s Republic of China 2019

-The newly revised Performance Requirements for Non-directional Self-ballasted LED General Lighting (GB/T 24908-2014) was implemented on 1 August 2015 to replace GB/T 24908-2010.
-In addition, the newly revised Classification of Specifications for Reflective Self-ballasted LED Lamps (GB/T 31111-2014) and Classification of Specifications for Non-directional Self-ballasted LED for General Lighting (GB/T 31112-2014) were also implemented on 1 August 2015.
+The revised Performance Requirements for Non-directional Self-ballasted LED General Lighting (GB/T 24908-2014) replaced GB/T 24908-2010 on 1 August 2015.
+The revised Classification of Specifications for Reflective Self-ballasted LED Lamps (GB/T 31111-2014) and Classification of Specifications for Non-directional Self-ballasted LED for General Lighting (GB/T 31112-2014) were also implemented on the same date.

-To ensure the effectiveness of certification for lighting appliances and to upgrade product quality, the Certification and Accreditation Administration of China (CNCA) promulgated the China Compulsory Certification Implementation Rules - Lighting Appliances (CNCA-C10-01: 2014) on 16 July 2014, which stipulates the basic principles and requirements for the compulsory certification of lighting appliances.
+To ensure the effectiveness of certification for lighting appliances and to upgrade product quality, the Certification and Accreditation Administration of China (CNCA) promulgated the China Compulsory Certification Implementation Rules - Lighting Appliances (CNCA-C10-01: 2014) on 16 July 2014.
+It sets out the basic principles and requirements for the compulsory certification of lighting appliances.
 The new mandatory rule has been in force since 1 September 2015.
 Products which have not been certified must not leave the factory, be imported, sold or used in business activities in China.
-According to the implementation rules, in addition to fixed general purpose lighting in which the power supply voltage is greater than 36V but not exceeding 1,000V, portable general purpose lighting, embedded-type lighting, aquarium lighting, ballasts for discharge lamps, AC electronic ballasts for fluorescent lamps, two product types, namely ‘high intensity electronic ballasts for gas-discharge lamps’ and ‘AC or DC electronic control devices for LED modules’ have been added to the list of products which must obtain China Compulsory Certification (CCC) for production and sales in China.
+The implementation rules state that - in addition to fixed general purpose lighting in which the power supply voltage is greater than 36V but not exceeding 1,000V, portable general purpose lighting, embedded-type lighting, aquarium lighting, ballasts for discharge lamps, and AC electronic ballasts for fluorescent lamps - two more product types, “high intensity electronic ballasts for gas-discharge lamps” and “AC or DC electronic control devices for LED modules”, have been added to the list of products which must obtain China Compulsory Certification (CCC) for production and sales in China.